Yankees vs. Royals Player Props Betting Odds

-Player prop betting options for Gleyber Torres, Bobby Witt Jr. and others are available in the New York Yankees-Kansas City Royals matchup at Kauffman Stadium on Friday, starting at 8:10 PM ET.
+You can wager on player prop bet odds for Gleyber Torres, Bobby Witt Jr. and other players on the New York Yankees and Kansas City Royals heading into their matchup at 7:10 PM ET on Saturday at Kauffman Stadium.

 Bet on this matchup or its props with BetMGM!